karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 Once you have a DNS forwarder/proxy is deployed on Azure, you can define the DNS server at the VNET level or set DNS Server configuration directly on client XLM profile.

 Once everything is setup you will be able to resolve Private Endpoint entries from your VPN P2S clients.

+The DNS Forwarder/Proxy can be hosted on a virtual machine or on a container within ACI or AKS.

 To setup a DNS forwarder is quite simple mainly because you only need to forward queries to this IP: 168.63.129.16.
 This IP represents Azure DNS.